 uniFLOW Online is hosted in multiple Microsoft Azure data centers granting compliance and data sovereignty for the respective region whilst safeguarding your data’s confidentiality.

 The Microsoft Azure data centers in use by NT-ware are distributed globally (UK, Netherlands, US, Singapore, Australia, Japan and China).
 Deploying uniFLOW Online into Azure ensures we are running on an incredibly robust, resilient and scalable platform.
 Making use of Azure’s features, uniFLOW Online can be a completely elastic solution, scalable to fit any customer’s demands.
 Cloud-load-balancing, automated scaling sets and local/ geo redundant storage ensures your data is safe and always available.

 Data sovereignty and compliance – local data remains local

 Each Microsoft Azure data center respects data sovereignty and achieves compliance by storing regional customer data within the area it is collected.
 This data is then subject to the laws and regulations of that specific region.

-The Microsoft Azure data centers ensure maximum security by encrypting data according to industry-standard protocols.
-These protocols are employed to encrypt the data that travels between printers and data centers as well as internally within the data centers.
-TLS 1.2 encryption is enforced.
-All customer data at rest is stored in Azure Storage and is encrypted and decrypted transparently using 256-bit AES encryption.
+Microsoft Azure data centers ensure maximum security by encrypting data according to industry-standard protocols.
+These protocols are used to encrypt data which travels between printers and data centers as well as internally within data centers.
+TLS 1.2 encryption is utilized where possible.
+All customer data at rest is stored in Azure Storage and encrypted and decrypted transparently using 256-bit AES encryption.
 Microsoft-managed keys are utilized for all uniFLOW Online deployments.
 Microsoft is responsible for encryption key storage, key control and key rotation.